 - (4) Large-scale buy-to-rent investors own more single-family homes than any other population in the United States, a market once dominated by local, private owners. - (5) Limiting the activity of large-scale buy-to-rent investors can have a positive impact on the housing market by providing a greater supply of homes to individual buyers, protect the real estate market from large fluctuations in home prices, create a stronger sense of community in our neighborhoods, and defend the American dream of becoming a homeowner. - (b) The Department of Business Oversight, with any assistance that may be offered by county recorders, shall design and implement a registration program for the purpose of registering and monitoring large-scale buy-to-rent investors and analyzing the impacts they are having on California's real estate market.
-In designing this program, the department shall consider methods to require large-scale buy-to-rent investors to renew registration of their rental property on an annual basis, including new and current single-family home rentals that they own or in which they have invested. - (c) On or before January 1, 2018, the department shall submit to the Governor and the Legislature a report that includes, but is not limited to, both of the following: - (1) Information regarding how many large-scale buy-to-rent investors own property in the state for the purpose of renting the property, and which regions of the state their investment activity is occurring. - (2) The number of single-family homes each large-scale buy-to-rent investor owns, and an analysis of the potential impacts their investments are having on the local real estate market, including the price of homes, the ability of individual home buyers, specifically those who need financing, to compete against the large-scale buy-to-rent investors, the length of time large-scale buy-to-rent investors are holding their property as a rental, and how many homes they are selling each year. - (d) A large-scale buy-to-rent investor shall not place a bid on a normal sale of a single-family home that is not a short sale, foreclosure sale, or real estate owned property for a period of not less than 90 15 days after the home has been placed on the real estate market.
+In designing this program, the department shall consider methods to require large-scale buy-to-rent investors to renew registration of their rental property on an annual basis, including new and current single-family home rentals that they own or in which they have invested.

+- (b) On or before January 1, 2018, the department shall submit to the Governor and the Legislature a report that includes, but is not limited to, both of the following: - (1) Information regarding how many large-scale buy-to-rent investors own property in the state for the purpose of renting the property, and which regions of the state their investment activity is occurring. - (2) The-number number, density, and percentage of single-family homes each large-scale buy-to-rent investor owns, and an analysis of the potential impacts their investments are having on the local real estate market, including the price of homes, the ability of individual home buyers, specifically those who need financing, to compete against the large-scale buy-to-rent investors, the length of time large-scale buy-to-rent investors are holding their property as a rental, and how many homes they are selling

-AB 2282 -4-
+AB 2282 - 4 -